paradisec-archive/PARADISEC_workflows/05_digitising_manuscripts.md

       <img width="300" src="images/img-cap-blocking.jpg">
     </p>

+9. To accommodated the studio lighting and sett the exposure for the camera, follow these steps:

-9. Set lighting by double-clicking on the relevant icon in the settings window.
-The lamp symbol (indicating tungsten lighting) is the best light setting for our studio.
+    Account for the studio lighting by double-clicking on the relevant icon in the settings window.
+The lightbulb symbol (indicating **tungsten lighting**) is the best light setting for our studio.

     <p align="center">
      <img width="200" src="images/imgcap-EOS-settings-light.jpg">